 7. Move your body daily.
 Exercise will provide the lift you’re looking for without the blood sugar imbalance.

 8. Sleep to satiation every night, if possible.
 Research shows that we need 7-9 hours of restorative sleep every night.
 Plan for proper rest by turning off bright lights and stimulating computer and television screens and heading to bed earlier.

 9. If you’re eating for emotional reasons, learn to check in with yourself and practice self-soothing and comforting skills where needed.
-I cover these skills in depth in part 1 of my book, The Emotional Eater’s Repair Manual , and take a deeper dive into them in When Food Is Comfort.
+I cover these skills in part 1 of my book, The Emotional Eater’s Repair Manual , and take a deeper dive into them in When Food Is Comfort.

 10. Consider trying natural supplements for controlling cravings.
 Glutamine, tyrosine and 5htp are amino acids that help balance the brain chemistry and reduce cravings.
 Chromium balances blood sugar and can help take the edge off cravings.
 Rhodiola, a stress reducing herb, can also help.

 Life is meant to be sweet; too much of the wrong kind of sweet and we’re headed down the slippery slope of addiction.
 The good news is that at any point in time, we can clean up our eating, rebalance and get back to mind, body and spirit balance.